EESSI/docs/docs/adding_software/debugging_failed_builds.md

 ```

 ## Building software with the `EESSI-install-software.sh` script
 The Automatic build and deploy [bot](../bot.md) installs software by executing the `EESSI-install-software.sh` script.
 The advantage is that running this script is the closest you can get to replicating the bot's behaviour - and thus the failure.
 The downside is that if a PR adds a lot of software, it may take quite a long time to run - even if you might already know what the problematic software package is.
 In that case, you might be better off following the steps under (Building software from an easystack file)[#building-software-from-an-easystack-file] or (Building an individual package)[#building-an-individual-package].
+Note that you could also combine approaches: first build everything using the `EESSI-install-software.sh` script, until you reproduce the failure.
+Then, start making modifications (e.g. changes to the EasyConfig, patches, etc) and trying to rebuild that package individually to test your changes.

 First, you'll need to get the diff file for the PR, as this is used by the `EESSI-install-software.sh` script to see what is changed in this PR - and thus what needs to be build for this PR.
 To download the diff for PR 360, we would e.g. do
 ```